zszabo-rh/lightspeed-stack/README.md

 If a connection in your browser does not work please check that in the config file `host` option looks like: `host: 0.0.0.0`.

+Container images are built for the following platforms:
+1. `linux/amd64` - main platform for deployment
+1. `linux/arm64`- Mac users with M1/M2/M3 CPUs

 # Endpoints

 The service provides health check endpoints that can be used for monitoring, load balancing, and orchestration systems like Kubernetes.